owengage/fastnbt/fastnbt/README.md

 Fast deserializer and serializer for *Minecraft: Java Edition*'s NBT format.

 Includes a `Value` type for serializing or deserializing any NBT. `Value` correctly preserves the exact NBT structure.
+The `nbt!` macro allows easy creation of these values.

 The derserializer allows you to avoid allocations where possible.
 Strings can be deserialized to `&'a str` where `'a` is the lifetime of the data being